Wilko01/Air_Quality_Meter/README.md

 ### ESPHome Configuration in Home Assistant
-Create a new device  with these settings
+Create a new device  with this code:
 ```
 # Defining an SDS011 Air Quality Sensor in ESPHome
 esphome: